-The Adviser contractually agreed to limit the total annual fund operating expenses of the Fund to 1.50% of average daily net assets attributable to any class of the Fund through January 31, 2023.
+3 The Adviser contractually agreed to limit the total annual fund operating expenses of Merger Arbitrage Fund to 1.54% of average daily net assets attributable to any class of the Fund through October 31, 2024.
 Information on the Fund's current expense limitation agreement is provided below.

-HCMFA has contractually agreed to limit the total annual operating expenses of the Fund (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses") to 1.50% respectively, of average daily net assets attributable to any class of the Fund (the "Expense Cap").
-The Expense Cap will continue through at least January 31, 2023, and may not be terminated prior to this date without the action or consent of the Board of Trustees.
-Under the expense limitation agreements, the Adviser may recoup waived and/or reimbursed amounts with respect to the Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the Expense Cap in effect at the time of such waiver/ reimbursement.
+NexPoint has contractually agreed to limit the total annual operating expenses of each of the NexPoint Event Driven Fund and NexPoint Merger Arbitrage Fund (exclusive of fees paid by each Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) to 1.50% and 1.54% of average daily net assets attributable to any class of each Fund, respectively (the "Expense Caps").
+The Event Driven Fund and Merger Arbitrage Fund Expense Caps will continue through at least October 31, 2024, and may not be terminated prior to this date without the action or consent of the Board of Trustees.
+Under the expense limitation agreements, the Adviser may recoup waived and/or reimbursed amounts with respect to each Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the applicable Expense Cap in effect at the time of such waiver/reimbursement.